Our Glendale Injury Law Firm DOESN’T JUST WIN, WE WIN BIG!

 Truck accidents are notoriously dangerous and even deadly.
 Semi-trucks are large and heavy in comparison to other vehicles on the road, and the forces of physics impact big rigs differently.
 They require increased stopping time and are more prone to tipping over due to winds or improper loading.
 Their size can cause extensive physical damage to victims in other vehicles.

-Truck drivers and trucking companies alike often face pressure and unrealistic expectations when it comes to how much driving they should be doing in a day, but they are still subject to federal regulations.
+Truck drivers and trucking companies alike often face pressure and unrealistic expectations when it comes to how much driving they should be doing in a day.
+However, they are still subject to federal regulations.
 When they ignore these regulations in an attempt to meet or exceed their work deadlines, they put the drivers around them in danger.

-If you are injured in a truck accident, you need a personal injury lawyer in Glendale, CA who can help you recover maximum compensation for your losses and injuries.
+If you are injured in a truck accident, you may need a Glendale injury law firm that can help you pursue compensation for your losses and injuries.

 Pedestrian Accidents

-Pedestrians often have little-to-no protective gear to keep them safe in a collision with an automobile, compared to the seatbelts, airbags, and other vehicle safety features in cars and trucks.
+Pedestrians often have no protective gear to keep them safe in a collision with an automobile, compared to the seat belts, airbags, and other vehicle safety features in cars and trucks.
 Even a relatively low-speed collision can leave pedestrians with significant and sometimes permanent injuries.
-The experienced Glendale personal injury attorneys at Arash Law advocate for personal injury victims and help them recover compensation for their injuries.
+The attorneys in our Glendale injury law firm work with victims of pedestrian accidents by reviewing the facts of the incident, addressing insurance issues, and helping navigate the legal steps that follow.

 Brain Injuries

-Brain injuries, sometimes referred to as traumatic brain injuries or TBI, can occur from several different personal injury incidents, including car accidents.
-Whenever the skull is acted upon by a sudden and significant force, there is a risk of brain injury.
+Brain injuries, sometimes referred to as traumatic brain injuries (TBIs), can occur from several different personal injury incidents, including car accidents.
+Whenever a sudden and significant force acts upon the skull, there is a risk of brain injury.
 Such an injury can impact the way a person thinks or alter their personality.
 In some cases, a traumatic brain injury can render an individual unable to take care of themselves or earn a wage.

 If you or someone you love suffers from a TBI, you know how financially and emotionally draining it can be.
-Although you cannot turn back the clock and change what has happened, you can hire an attorney from our team to stand up for your legal rights.
+Although you cannot turn back the clock and change what has happened, you can hire a brain injury lawyer who will stand up for your legal rights.

 Spinal Cord Injuries

 Losing a loved one is never easy, especially if the death is sudden or occurs due to someone else’s negligence.
 If you lost a loved one due to a personal injury, you might be able to file a wrongful death claim.
 If your loved one could have filed a personal injury claim if they had lived, certain parties have the right to lodge a wrongful death claim on their behalf.
-Call the personal injury and wrongful death attorneys at Arash Law for a free consultation, and our legal experts can walk you through the steps of pursuing a wrongful death claim.
+Our wrongful death lawyers at Arash Law offer free initial consultations and can explain the process and what legal options may be available.

-It is the job of the property owner or caretaker to keep the property safe or to take care to warn people of any danger.
-Whether it be fixing broken stairs, reinforcing a handrail, cleaning up a spill in the grocery store, or something else, property owners or managers need to ensure that their space is safe for customers, visitors, and others.
+It is the job of the property owner or caretaker to keep the property safe or to warn people of any danger.
+Whether it be fixing broken stairs, reinforcing a handrail, cleaning up a spill in the grocery store, or something else, owners and managers of properties must take reasonable measures to keep their spaces safe for visitors, customers, and employees alike.
 In the event that a property owner should have reasonably known about a problem and failed to act to prevent injury, they could be found liable for the injuries they caused.
+Our Glendale injury law firm handles a wide range of premises liability cases, including slip-and-falls, apartment accidents, and dog bite incidents.

 Car accidents happen to everyone, and while sometimes it’s hitting a curb or bumping a door, there are moments when dangerous wrecks occur.
 Unfortunately, the destructive actions of absent-minded drivers contribute to many car-related fatalities and injuries.

 The causes of motor vehicle collisions are indefinite.
-However, in Glendale, they are more likely to be due to certain causes than others, including:
+Here are a few:

-• Ignoring Traffic Signs and Rules of the Road – Road signs and signals are in place to reduce the number and severity of traffic accidents and to keep traffic in order.
-Drivers who break the rules create unpredictability and chaos on the road, putting themselves and other motorists, passengers, and pedestrians at severe risk of injuries.
+- Ignoring Traffic Signs & Rules of the Road — Road signs and signals are in place to reduce the number and severity of traffic accidents and to keep traffic in order.
+Drivers who break the rules create unpredictability and chaos on the road, putting themselves and other motorists, passengers, and pedestrians at severe risk of injury.

 Motor vehicle accidents in California result in all types of injuries to the people involved.
 When an individual is injured due to careless driving, they may be eligible for compensation.
 Any injury sustained in an accident should be taken seriously and evaluated by a medical professional.